seroperson/zio-http-pac4j/README.md

 )
 ```

-All these routes are highly-customizable via arguments and config object, so you
+All these routes are highly customizable via arguments and config object, so you
-can dive deeper into source code or documentation to get know them better.
-For
+can dive deeper into source code or documentation to get to know them better.
-example, using the `route` argument you can replace the default path of `logout`
+For example, using the `route` argument you can replace the default path of
-or `callback` routes.
+`logout` or `callback` routes.

 Finally, let's provide necessary layers and bundle everything together: